-- If you use Lightroom, it may be worth copying your images from the card to a temporary folder on your computer, inspect and delete the obvious duds, and then import from there.
+- If you use Lightroom, it consider copying your images from the card to a temporary folder on your computer, inspect and delete the obvious duds, and then import (ADD) from there.
 I use ACDSee to inspect images.
 It’s much faster than Lightroom.

 In addition to formatting your cards each time, another preventative measure, assuming your camera can write to two cards, is to make the second card a back up, so you have two copies of the same image file.
 And, while it won’t prevent card corruption, this is another reason I prefer to use smaller capacity cards (32GB) and not fill them before putting in another card.
 If there’s a problem, I won’t lose a full day’s efforts.

-If you do experience this, I recommend tossing the card.
+If you do experience this, consider tossing the card.
 Unless you’re absolutely sure of the cause, you’re better off spending a few dollars on a new quality SD card then taking a chance.